Combatd/HighLowVoice-iOS-Swift/README.md

 * Complete an entire iOS application from start to finish using the Model-View-Controller (MVC) Software Architecture, which allows for separation of concerns and division of responsibilities on a project.

+## Phase 1: XCode Storyboard
+To start this application, we want to get our Controllers (Application Logic) and Views (User Interface) prototype working before we work with any Model data.
+* Controllers: ViewController - handle touch events, user interaction from Views
+* Views: View - can use built-in components from XCode (Autolayout)
+    * UIView
+    * UILabel
+    * UIButton

+The ```Main.storyboard``` is where I will design and setup the entire user interface.
+Right now, there is only one interface - ViewController.
+This is the initial ViewController that loads upon starting the application.

 ### License Information

 ```